 There will also be four neighbourhood parks, spread throughout the development as well as a dedicated 2.47 hectare Recreational Reserve which will be suitable for large, organised sports.

 What is being done to preserve and protect the local area wildlife and ecosystem?

-There will be large areas of land transferred back to the NT Government for Conservation areas with 22 HA being added back to the Casuarina Coastal Reserve on the eastern perimeter protecting the beachfront as well as expanding the total coastal reserve area.
+There will be large areas of land transferred back to the NT Government for Conservation areas with 22 HA being added back to the Casuarina Coastal Reserve protecting the beachfront as well as expanding the total coastal reserve area.
 A further 9 HA will be maintained on the eastern fringe adjoining the existing Crown Lease land along Buffalo Creek.

 In addition annual surveys and research funding will be provided for Migratory Shore Bird management and protection and similarly for turtles along the beachfront.
 Funding and offset arrangements are being put in place for research and creation of sanctuary areas for the Black Footed Tree Rat under control of the NT Government and Federal Department of the Environment.

 An area of Monsoon Vine Thicket is identified for sensitive protection in the eastern portion of the Muirhead North precinct and has a dedicated 15 m wide buffer around it as well as precise water flow requirements to manage the amount of water needed to sustain the plants long term.

 A special Cat Containment policy is also being introduced on all householders to prevent cat predation in the conservation areas adjoining the Lee Point Project; a first for Darwin.

 The bulk of timber is of low value for re-use but wherever possible it is recycled.
 The Muirhead North area was subject to extensive alluvial sand mining many years ago and the bulk of the site is regrowth from the sand mining period.